hamed-bavar/ng-ch-1/README.md

 ## modules

-we have three modules in this project. core module, home module, and shared module. global components like layout and response interceptor are placed in this module .in the shared module we have angular material components,loading service and type definitions. finally, we have the home module which is a lazy loading module and we have main page and calculation services in it
+we have three modules in this project. core module, home module, and shared module. global components like layout and response interceptor are placed in this module .in the shared module we have angular material components,loading service and type definitions. finally, we have the home module which is a lazy loading module and main page and its components and also calculation services are placed in it

 ## Error handling